 All bridged (transferred) tokens become circulating in the market and in the general public's hands -> Circulating Supply.

-3. Liquidity pool -
+3. Liquidity Pool -

 A collection of assets from buyback and proportional to their total liquidity is designed to prevent an economic bubble inside the Ecosystem or support ecosystem development activities to achieve a better and better user experience.
-Also, this supply is not circulating globally and can not be included in determining the market capitalization.
+Also, this supply is not circulating globally and can not be included in determining market capitalization.

-4. Assets deflationary pool -
+4. Assets Deflationary Wallet -